- Notarial services

 We are unable to advise you on the necessary documentation for an Australian visa.
-Only Visa Officers are qualified to provide this advice.
-Please direct your enquiry to the Immigration Section.
+Only the Department of Home Affairs have the jurisdiction to provide this advice.
+Please enquire directly with the Department of Home Affairs.

 Can you provide wording other than "This is a true copy of the document presented to me" when certifying a copy of a document?

 No, we cannot.
 If a different form of words is required, the document may need to be certified by a Notary Public or the body from which the document originated.

 I don't want to send my original documents in the mail.
 Can I send photocopies instead?

 No. To certify an original copy of a document, we must sight the original document.
 If you are concerned, you could consider sending your document by registered post.
 If you do not wish to send the original document by mail, you will need to present it in person.

 Do I have to get my document certified at an Australian mission, or can I have it certified somewhere else?